-Sonoco will not offer, authorize, make any illegal payments or give anything of value, directly or indirectly, to government officials, political parties or candidates for political office with the intent of securing their influence to obtain or retain business for the Company.
+Sonoco will not offer, authorize, make any illegal payments, or give anything of value, directly or indirectly, to government officials, political parties, or candidates for political office with the intent of influencing the performance of their official duties for purposes of obtaining or retaining business, or some other improper business advantage for the Company.
 The term "foreign official" is broadly defined in the FCPA.
-It means any officer or employee of a non-U.S. government or of any department, agency, or instrumentality thereof, or of a designated public international organization, or any person acting in an official capacity for or on behalf of any such government or department, agency, or instrumentality, or for or on behalf of any such public international organization.
-Public international organizations, for purposes of the FCPA, are designated from time to time by Executive Order of the President of the United States.
-The current list includes the United Nations, the World Bank, the International Monetary Fund, the International Red Cross, the World Trade Organization, and many other organizations.
+It means any employee or person acting in official capacity on behalf of a non-U.S. government or departmental agency, or of a designated public international organization.

-Foreign officials include employees and representatives of non-U.S. government departments or agencies, whether in the executive, legislative, or judicial branch of a government, and whether at the national, state, or local level.
 Foreign officials also include officers and employees of companies under non-U.S. government ownership or control, such as national oil companies.
 The basic FCPA prohibitions also apply to any non-U.S. political party, party official, or candidate for political office.

-Employees should exercise reasonable diligence in an attempt to determine that neither Sonoco's agents nor distributors are making any such improper or illegal payments.
-The Company has set forth a separate Third-Party Intermediary Due Diligence Policy to emphasize that Sonoco and its TPIs conduct their activities ethically and in compliance with all applicable laws and codes.
+Employees should exercise reasonable diligence to determine that neither Sonoco's agents nor distributors are making any such improper or illegal payments.
+The Company has set forth a separate Third-Party Intermediary ("TPI") Due Diligence Policy to emphasize that Sonoco and its TPIs conduct their activities ethically and in compliance with all applicable laws and codes.
 Sonoco will not take actions indirectly through a third-party that it may not take directly, as Sonoco may be held responsible for the actions of its TPIs.
-Doing business ethically is a core value of the Company, and the Company is fully committed to fair and honest business practices in each of the locations in which it operates.

-The Company prohibits facilitating payments except in rare circumstances.
-Any proposal to make a facilitating payment must be endorsed by the Law Department in advance, and the Law Department endorsement will only be provided in circumstances in which the payment would be legal under all applicable laws.
+Doing business ethically is a core value of the Company, and the except in rare circumstances.
+Any proposal to make a facilitating payment must be authorized by the Legal & Compliance Office in advance, and the Legal & Compliance Office authorization will only be provided in circumstances in which the payment would be legal under all applicable laws.
 Similarly, contractors are required to comply with all applicable laws and are not authorized to make facilitating payments while carrying out work for the Company where prohibited by applicable law.